artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 If disabled, when an event is triggered at runtime, the rule's conditions are immediately evaluated.
 Multiple conditions are evaluated in parallel.

 If all conditions return true (and exceptions return false), the rule's actions are immediately executed.
-The actions are called in order, but tags does not wait for one to complete before calling the next.
+The actions are called in order, but tags do not wait for one to complete before calling the next.
 If your actions are synchronous, they are still executed in order.
 If one or more actions are asynchronous, some actions will run in parallel.